Tokens in XLSX templates

 System tokens

-There are two system (predefined) tokens: {{@date}} and {{@number}}.
+There are two predefined system tokens: {{@date}} and {{@number}}.

-System tokens use @ as a prefix.
+System tokens use the @ prefix.

 {{@date}}token provides full current date with time.{{@number}}token inserts unique numbers in a document or in Process’ parameters.